Danushka Gunathilaka: International career

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket (SLC) ahead of the 2018–19 season.
 However, in July 2018, SLC suspended him from all forms of international cricket, after he breached the code of conduct.
 Despite his disciplinary issues, he helped Sri Lanka to have a firm opening stand in the second test against South Africa, where Gunathilaka along with Dimuth Karunaratne put on a century partnership in the first innings and a 91-run partnership in the second innings.
 Gunathilaka scored two fifties in the match and Sri Lanka won the match by 199 runs to seal the series 2–0.
-He was ruled out from the Sri Lankan side prior to the start of the 2018 Asia Cup due to suffering an injury in the training session and was replaced by Shehan Jayasuriya.
+He was ruled out from the Sri Lankan team prior to the start of the 2018 Asia Cup due to suffering an injury in the training session and was replaced by Shehan Jayasuriya.

 On 2 October 2019, Gunathilaka scored his second ODI century during the second ODI against Pakistan in Karachi.
 During the first T20I, Gunathilaka scored his second T20I fifty.
 He along with Avishka Fernando had an opening partnership of 84 runs, which laid the foundation for 165 runs.
 Pakistan bowled out for 101 runs and Sri Lanka won the match by 64 runs, which is the highest winning margin against them in all T20Is.
 Gunathilaka won the man of the match award for his all-round performance.

 On 10 March 2021, in the first match against the West Indies, Gunathilaka became the first cricketer for Sri Lanka to be given out obstructing the field in ODIs.
 However, West Indies captain Kieron Pollard later apologised to Gunathilaka after his error in the game.
 However, during the ODI series, he was the top scorer for Sri Lanka with the scores of 55, 96 and 36.
 Even though his impressive opening stand, Sri Lanka lost the series 3–0.

 Due to a hamstring injury, Gunathilaka was forced to withdraw from the 2022 T20 World Cup in the opening round.
 He was replaced in the lineup by Ashen Bandara, but stayed in Australia with the team.
 Sri Lanka Cricket (SLC) also came under immense scrutiny and widespread criticism for retaining him with the team squad rather than sending him back to Sri Lanka and SLC was accused of showing partiality and favourable treatment to him over others.